h2020-sbd4nano/sbd-data-book/src/tio2.md

 <sparql>allTitanias</sparql>

-This gives us this list of nanomaerials:
+This gives us this list of nanomaterials:

 <out>allTitanias</out>